GPurgatorio/Master-Computer-Science-ICT/README.md

 Sometimes it's simply impossible to make a backup.

 **incremental backup**
 Backup only the updated parts.
 High RTO cause I have to reconstruct all the files hierarchy going back througth the back ups.
-Some times snapshots are needed.
+Sometimes snapshots are needed.

 **image level**
 uses snapshots.
 It's agentless (agent == client), the agent can't crash since there isn't one.